centralnjdsa-ntc/princetonydsa.github.io/_pages/our-work.md

 ### Political Education Working Group:

 We bring in speakers like Sara Mughal of Starbucks Workers United, Noam Chomsky, and more.
 Interested in attending or having your own education event?
-[Contact us](mailto:yds@princeton.edu)!
+Contact [Alan](ap3169@princeton.edu) or [Thomas](tc6305@princeton.edu)!